shkrt/trainer_plugin/README.md

 Sidekiq worker must be launched for action tracking to work!

+Page views(not clicks!) would be tracked by default.

 Open the main page of engine at the mount point (e.g. `127.0.0.1:3000/stats/`), and choose type of report and parameters, if applicable.
 The report graph will be generated on the same page.